 As a special treat, Anita Guzik-Miller and husband Charles listed Anita’s prize-winning display (and all its figurines) in the Club Auction, with all proceeds benefiting CAS Collectors.
 The lucky high bidder: CAS decorator Marlys Wilkinson!

 Of course, the best part of any CAS Convention is the opportunity to mingle with friends who share a common interest in Ceramic Arts Studio and its legacy.
 And what a thrill to talk with those who actually were a part of the Studio in its heyday!
-Our honored guest this year was Studio decorator, Marlys Wilkinson, who attended with two of her daughters.
-Marlys, (who was also celebrating her birthday), received a special certificate for her many contributions to the CAS heritage.
-Also honored: our quiltmaker extraordinaire, Bunny Lenburg, “CAS jack-of-all trades” Norm Lenburg, and Anita Guzik-Miller.
+Our honored guest this year was Studio decorator, Marlys Wilkinson, who attended with her son Fred, and daughters Laurie, Lynn, and Jane.
+Marlys received a special certificate for her many contributions to the CAS heritage.
+Also honored: our quiltmaker extraordinaire, Bunny Lenburg, and Anita Guzik-Miller, for her contribution to the club.
 Yes, a wonderful time was had by all!

 THANKS FOR THE MEMORIES—

 “THE CAS MAGICAL MYSTERY TOUR!”